 Given that the data were balanced, the next step was to calculate the unconfounded odds of mortality for residents who were unable to eat.
 Note that in each stratum, the weighting procedure does not change the calculation of the common odds ratio, as the weights in the denominator and the numerator cancel each other out.
 But across strata, the estimate of the common odds ratio is very different from the unstratified estimate.
 The results indicate that in the original sample, the odds for mortality in six months for residents deemed unable to eat, were 2.56 to 1.
 After weighting the sample so that confounded effects of age, gender, and other disabilities were removed, the odds of mortality were reduced to 1.86 to 1.

-The structured query language (SQL) code for completing the analysis of impact of unable to eat on survival using stratified Covariate Balancing is
+The structured query language (SQL) code for completing the analysis of impact of unable to eat on survival using stratified Covariate Balancing is the following:

 [LIST FORMAT]